Everest Base Camp Trek: Hiking to the Foothill of Mt Everest

 • 4 season Sleeping bag (good to -20 degrees C or 28 degrees F); *

 • Your daily medicine if any, small personal first aid kit, aspirin, plasters (band-aids), anti-diarrhea pills, anti-headache pills, cough or cold medicine, anti-altitude sickness pills, etc.

 • A small daypack/backpack for carrying your valuables

 *Down jacket and sleeping bag you can rent/hire from Trekking gear shops in Kathmandu.

-The above list is essentials for your trekking.
+The above list is essential for your trekking.
 The weight limit for your luggage is 15 kg or 33 pounds.
-Remember that your luggage will be carried by porter if you choose package includes porter.
-Even you have a porter you are required to carry a small day- pack with your valuables or anything important.
+Remember that your luggage will be carried by a porter if you choose a package that includes a porter.
+Even if you have a porter you are required to carry a small day-pack with your valuables or anything important.
 We advise you to pack only what is necessary.

 The itinerary for each trip should be taken as a guideline only.
 Depending on the situation, you can modify it to some extent after consulting with your guide.
 However, the date of the trip ending should always coincide with the original itinerary.

 Kindly keep in mind that sometimes unforeseen events may contribute to the need for a change in itinerary.
 In such cases, we or your guide will suggest the best alternative similar to your original.